III MIG Marines receive COVID-19 vaccine

-U.S. Navy Hospitalman Dillon Bothell with U.S. Naval Hospital Okinawa, and native of Rock Port, Missouri, prepares the COVID-19 vaccine at Camp Hansen, Okinawa, Japan, Jan 21, 2021.
+U.S. Navy Hospitalmen with U.S. Naval Hospital Okinawa, prepare the COVID-19 vaccine at Camp Hansen, Okinawa, Japan, Jan 21, 2021.
 This was the second distribution of the vaccine on Camp Hansen since the U.S. Department of Defense began administering it to service members in Okinawa, Dec.
 27, 2020.
 (U.S. Marine Corps photo by Sgt.
 Audrey M. C. Rampton)

 |Date Taken: